-The Company has an ongoing lease agreement for office space in Eau Claire, WI with an entity in which Mr. Wudi, our Chief Strategist, is a minority owner.
-The lease terms are considered to be consistent with market rates.
-The Company paid \$1.1 million to the entity for year ended December 31, 2022.
+The Company has an ongoing lease agreement for office space in Eau Claire, WI with an entity in which Mr. Wudi, our Chief Innovation Officer, is a minority owner.
+The lease terms are consistent with market rates.
+The Company paid \$1.1 million to the lessor entity for year ended December 31, 2023.